Real analyticity of the modified Laplacian coflow: Real analyticity of modified Laplacian coflow

 \begin{theorem} Let $(U,\psi(t),g_{\psi}(t))_{t\in[0,T]}$ be a smooth solution of the modified Laplacian coflow $\eqref{modified Laplacian coflow}$ with coclosed $G_{2}$-structure on an open set $U\subset M$, then for each time $t\in(0,T]$, $(U,\psi(t),g_{\psi}(t))$ is real analytic. \end{theorem} \begin{proof} With the same discussion in Theorem \ref{theorem 5.2}, the local real analyticity follows from Theorem \ref{theorem 5.4}. \end{proof}

 \textbf{Acknowledgments.}\ \ The first author would like to thank his advisor Professor Jian Ge for his guidance.
 He also would like to thank Professor Kotaro Kawai for reviewing the original manuscript, and thank Nanhao Gao for pointing out some errors.
-The first author is partly supported by the Interdisciplinary Research Foundation for Doctoral Candidates of Beijing Normal University (Grant BNUXKJC2318) and the National Key R$\&$D Program of China 2020YFA0712800.
-The second author was funded by Shanghai Institute for Mathematics and Interdisciplinary Sciences(SIMIS)under grant number SIMIS-ID-2024-LG.
+The second author is funded by Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS) under grant number SIMIS-ID-2025-AD.
 The authors would also like to thank the referee for the valuable comments and suggestions.